Atlanta's Liberal Arts and Sciences University

 See for Yourself

 Oglethorpe is located on a beautiful, self-contained Gothic campus near Atlanta’s Buckhead neighborhood.
-We offer small, personal classes in academically rigorous programs (including an individually planned major, which presents nearly endless options); partnerships with 20 Atlanta colleges and universities, including Emory, Georgia Tech and SCAD; and signature programs such as Urban Ecology, Rich Urban Leadership Program, the Honors Program, the Oglethorpe University Museum of Art, and Georgia Shakespeare, the campus’s professional theatre-in-residence.
+We offer small, personal classes in academically rigorous programs (including an individually planned major, which presents nearly endless options); partnerships with 20 Atlanta colleges and universities, including Emory, Georgia Tech and SCAD; and signature programs such as Urban Ecology, Rich Urban Leadership Program, the Honors Program, and the Oglethorpe University Museum of Art.
 Our scholar-athletes participate 16 varsity sports, including recently added teams in men’s and women’s lacrosse, and is a member of the NCAA Division III Southern Athletic Association.

 Experience Oglethorpe in person-- schedule a visit!
 Want to learn more?
 Discover our stories.